Dajuuu/Dajuuu/README.md

 <h2 align="center">Hi 👋, I'm Daniel Zielinski</h2>
-<h4 align="left">I am a 21-year old Computer Science student.
+<h4 align="left">I am a 22-year-old Computer Science student.
 I am mostly focused on Front End development, but I also made some projects in Python and C++.
 Interested in technology, video games and sports.</h4>

-- 🌱 I’m currently learning everything I can!
-- 🔭 I’m currently working on university projects

 # 💻 Languages and Tools used:
 <!-- Front End -->